-This section of the DDF FAQs guides you through the most common questions that come up when people start tracking in pursuit of goal weight, body fat, blood sugar or body composition.
+This section of the FAQs guides you through the most common questions that come up when people start tracking in pursuit of goal weight, body fat, blood sugar or body composition in the Data-Driven Fasting 30-Day Challenge.

 - 3.1 Are my blood glucose levels before or after I eat more important?